In early Spring (weather-dependent of course), the Cherry Blossoms (aka Sakura) in west-end’s High Park, put on a spectacular show.

 The blooms are only around for a short time (even shorter if high winds and rains are in the forecast), so if you can, try and get out to see Mother Nature at her best.

 This is one of Toronto’s best attractions in the spring and costs nothing to see!

 Try to GO EARLY if you don’t want a swarm of people in your pictures 😉

-There is a website dedicated to the Sakuras in High Park where they predict the budding – usually pretty accurate [website]
+There is a website dedicated to the Sakuras in High Park where they predict the budding – usually pretty accurate [LINK]